-2.32 Government policy does not insist that previously developed land, known as brownfield land, has to be developed and exhausted before any development on greenfield land can take place.
-Furthermore, the capacity of allocated sites on brownfield land totals 36540 (see Table 3), which falls short of the 66,000 required, so we need to allocate greenfield sites for housing as well.
-However, the NPPF sets out 12 core planning principles of which one is to encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value, and Core Strategy Policy H1 includes previously developed land and buildings within the Main Urban Area or settlement as a priority for identifying land for development.
+Government policy does not insist that previously developed land, known as brownfield 2.36 land, has to be developed and exhausted before any development on greenfield land can take place.
+Furthermore, the capacity of allocated sites on brownfield land totals 32,798 (see Table 3), which falls short of the allocations required up to 2028, so we need to allocate greenfield sites for housing as well.
+However, the 2012 NPPF sets out 12 core planning principles of which one is to encourage the effective use of land by reusing land that has been previously developed (brownfield land), provided that it is not of high environmental value, and Core Strategy Policy H1 includes previously developed land and buildings within the Main Urban Area or settlement as a priority for identifying land for development.
 As indicated in paragraph 2.26 the Core Strategy also includes a windfall allowance of 8,000 dwellings over the plan period.
 It is anticipated that the great majority, if not all windfall sites will be on brownfield land.
-When this is taken into account the overall balance for development is 59% brownfield and 41% greenfield, which is within the range established in the Core Strategy.
-Sites on brownfield land are within Phase 1 - see paragraph 2.36 - 2.39 on phasing.
+When this is taken into account the overall balance for development is 59% brownfield and 41% greenfield, which for brownfield land is in excess of the target set out in the Core Strategy.
 Core Strategy policy H1 sets a target of 65% of development on previously developed land for the first 5 years of the plan (2012 - 2017) and 55% thereafter.